Dates and Time

 Martha is a certified trainer for the Center for Nonviolent Communication and has led many International Intensive Trainings with Marshall Rosenberg.
 She coaches visionary leaders and social change activists to develop a culture of collaboration and support.
 She has presented several programs at the annual conference for International Association of Facilitators, including “Facilitating Difficult Conversations,” and “Coaching for Personal & Organizational Transformation.”

 If you are interested in being part of an Authentic Communication Group, but the date and time do not work for you, write to us at MarthaatLTWORKS.com and say which days and times would work for you.
-We'll consider that when we form the next group.
+We'll consider your preferences when we form the next group.

 The cost is $100 a month and includes two zoom calls per month and your private quarterly meeting with your facilitator.